piapfeiffer/RobSparseMVA/README.md

 canonical correlation analysis, that is described in detail in our paper:

 Pfeiffer, P., Alfons, A. & Filzmoser, P. (2023+).
 Efficient Computation of Sparse and Robust Maximum Association Estimators.

+For information on how to install the package from github, see https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html.